AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 ### 8. Any other matters or recommendations that do not affect the running of conference.

-A huge thank!you to the staff who have assisted and supported us during the year especially Louisa Greenbaum and Cameron Bairstow.
+A huge thank-you to the staff who have assisted and supported us during the year especially Louisa Greenbaum and Cameron Bairstow.
 Thankyou also to our predecessors on SOC who have been